-ENG 412C Renaissance and the 17th Century
+ENL 4220 (formerly ENG 412C) Renaissance and the 17th Century

 A study of poetic writing styles of English literature in the 16th and 17th centuries and their sources in the Italian Renaissance.
 These styles exemplify the constant struggle between aristocracy and the middle class, the practical, and the need for grandeur.
 Selected works of the metaphysical poets, Paradise Lost, and such plays as "The Tragedy of Dr. Faustus" will be studied.
 There are similarities in the skillful use of language, but in less than a century, three highly polished and disparate writing styles were brought to fruition.
-Prerequisite: ENC 1102 the contemporary world of signs that they presently inhabit.
-By widening the focus from the traditionally textual, this course takes into consideration how narratives previously labeled "ephemeral"- paperbacks, self-published poetry, online fan fiction, blogs-can be read and interpreted as apt moments in the ongoing search for both an individual and a cultural identity.
 Prerequisite: ENC 1102